things to know before working on a cruise ship

 It’s always worth asking at any shop or restaurant you visit.
 I’ve personally had the best luck with crew discounts in Alaska – but other places – the tram going up the hill in Santorini comes to mind – also offer crew discounts, so it’s always worth asking.
 Not all of the businesses do though, and if they don’t, please be respectful of it.

 Why would businesses offer discounts to cruise ship crew?
 Advertising is the biggest reason – if you enjoy it there is a good chance you might mention it to the passengers on the next cruise.
 Positive word of mouth can do a lot to promote local businesses.
-I think there is also an element of nice-ness to it though, and I will say that crew discounts have kept me going back to certain businesses when I might not have otherwise.
+I think there is also an element of nice-ness to it and I will say that crew discounts have kept me going back to certain businesses when I might not have otherwise.

 Crew discounts are a thing you should know before working on a cruise ship!